Conditions, Knee, Sports Injury

 However, repeated usage makes it difficult for the body to generate healthy tendon tissue at a fast enough rate.
 The result?
 Scar tissue clogs up the tendon, making it stiff and swollen.
 Though the body is doing its best to help itself, if the runner isn’t resting, the tendon simply can’t recover fast enough, making it rigid and painful.

 Patellar tendinitis primarily manifests as pain and tenderness at the base of the kneecap, where the patellar tendon attaches.
-This discomfort often starts as a mild ache that intensifies with activity, particularly those involving jumping, running, or squatting.
+This discomfort often begins as a mild ache that intensifies with activity, particularly jumping, running, or squatting.
 The pain is typically sharp and localized, worsening with prolonged physical activity or when climbing stairs.
 Swelling is common, and it’s not unusual for the knee to feel oddly warm.

-Chronic Patellar Tendonapthy
+Chronic Patellar Tendinopathy

 Patellar tendinopathy refers to pain and inflammation in the patellar tendon, typically due to overuse and stress on the tendon.
 Chronic patellar tendinopathy, on the other hand, indicates a prolonged, ongoing condition where the tendon has undergone degenerative changes, often accompanied by persistent pain and impaired function.
 The chronic form suggests that the injury has not healed properly over time and has become a long-term issue.